roblebob/UltradianX/README.md

 And secondly, as a help to not get lost,
     when being immersed within some particular thing, and thereby forgetting about all the rest.

+As a productivity hack, it is known to be beneficial to start the day with what seems to be most important, we could say that _Adventure_ having the highest _Priority_.
+However, when it's difficult to start with the most important thing, and one risks to end up doing nothing, one might contra with the idea of starting with the most exciting thing, and thereby getting into the flow or even better:
+  ___Let the present moment decide what the next might be___, _(free scheduler, like in free jazz)_

+If you have started some domain and you notice that proceeding it, serves fun and interest, continue doing it, as to say gives it a higher degree of importance

 Furthermore, its target is to weaken that wall that appears
     when something worth pursuing has not been pursued for a while.
 Overall it tries to help with _atelic_ pursues which have no explicit endpoint,